ace-burnard/SC-project/README.md

 - The feature to be changed is the font (change to Times New Roman font), and the new graph should be a 9in x 6in file with a resolution of 500 dpi.
 - The new graph is plotted using the code in "R/2023-04-03_plot-for-Karl_diff-font.Rmd", and saved in the "figures" folder with the file name "2023-04-03_plot.tiff".

+## Sample size (due 5 May 2023)
+- Email sent by Karl (on 1 May 2023), requesting the sample size required for a linear regression of gene expression with five predictors, where power is $90\%$, significance level is $0.05$ and previous research shows that $R^{2}=0.1$.
+The five predictors are:
+- concentration
+- cell age
+- treatment (two levels)
+- cell type (two levels)
+- media (two levels)
+- The code used to find the necessary sample size is in "R/2023-05-02_sample-size-for-grant.Rmd".

 ## Data provided on 1st March 2023
 -   Data from Karl in "raw-data/2023-03-01_gene-data.xlsx"
 -   Cleaned using file "R/2023-03-01_process-data.R", and saved in "data/2023-03-01_gene-data.csv"